 Do you have a tired piece of furniture that’s seen better days?
-Perk it up with paint!
-If you hate painting or have never painted furniture before, I’ll show you how to paint furniture easily and avoid frustrating mistakes.
+Learn how to paint furniture easily and avoid frustrating mistakes.
+If you hate painting or have never painted furniture before, you’ll be pleasantly surprised by the results.

 They all seemed like a good idea at the time: that cute kids’ rocking chair in the Goodwill shop window, a rickety little end table at Brimfield Flea Market, the Martha Washington sewing table from Craigslist that smelled like mothballs for months…

 Those pieces of furniture – and others over the past few years – drew me in with their dirt-cheap prices and imaginary tales of neglect.
 Like homeless animals, they needed me to rescue them.

 The trouble is, I hate painting furniture.
 Although there’s nothing I love more than a good before and after, I lack the patience required to paint anything well.

 All that stripping, sanding, taping and waiting for paint to dry drives me nuts.